-Before I even started planning my time in Niagara Falls, I knew I wanted to do the Maid of the Mist boat ride.
+Before I even started planning a trip to Niagara Falls, I knew I wanted to do the Maid of the Mist boat ride.
 It’s the iconic thing to do, right?
-Well, once I started doing my research, I learned there is also the option of doing Hornblower Niagara Cruises.
-I wasn’t sure which one was better or if we should try to do both?
-I wanted to share my personal experience and research with you to help make the Hornblower Niagara Cruises vs Maid of the Mist decision easier for you.
+Well, once I started doing my research, I learned there is also the option of doing Hornblower Niagara Cruises (now called Niagara City Cruises anchored by Hornblower).

 Note: This post contains affiliate links.
 Please see disclosure below for more information.

 - Hornblower vs Maid of the Mist: What’s the Difference?

 - How to Choose the Best Niagara Cruise

 - What to Expect on a Niagara Falls Cruise

 - Niagara Falls Boat Trip Video